 The list will not be ranked, but will include 100 individuals in the categories of pioneers, tool smiths, trendsetters, practitioners, and enablers.
 I am pretty sure members of the Open Media 100 need to publish a weblog and that requirement excludes people like Ward Cunningham or John Doerr.
 I think Dave Sifry and Joi Ito belong on the list regardless of the potential conflict of interest.

-You can submit your nominees for the list by tagging your post(s) with "AOTechnorati100" for up to five individuals per category.
+You can submit your nominees for the list by tagging your post(s) with “” for up to five individuals per category.
 The trendsetters and practitioners categories will probably be the most controversial so be sure to make your voice heard.

 I just found out from AlwaysOn that individuals do not need to publish a weblog to make the Open Media 100 list.

-Commentary on "Nominations for the Open Media 100":
+2 replies on “Nominations for the Open Media 100”